growilabs/growi-docs/docs/en/guide/features/tag.md

 ![](./images/tag5.png)

-Once the tags have been set up, click the Done button as shown in the image below.
+When the tags have been set, click the "Done" button as shown in the image below.

 ![](./images/tag6.png)